wreck.api

 objects toString

 s and back, something this library relies upon and does extensively.
-The library makes a best effort to correct JavaScript’s problematic implementation, but because it’s fundamentally lossy there are some cases that (on ClojureScript only) may change your regexes in unexpected (though not semantically significant) ways.
+The library makes a best effort to correct JavaScriptâs problematic implementation, but because itâs fundamentally lossy there are some cases that (on ClojureScript only) may change your regexes in unexpected (though probably not semantically significant) ways. - Regex flags are supported to the best ability of the library, but please carefully review the usage notes in README.md for various caveats when flags are used.

 ='